 For many remote communities in the West African nation of Mali, life is difficult.
 With vast distances separating people from schools, hospitals and even clean drinking water, working animals aren’t a luxury here, they’re a necessity.
 For Moala, who lives with a disability, his reliance on his donkey, Nene, is even greater than most.
 So when Nene became lame, Moala knew that without intervention, his independence and ability to support his family were in serious jeopardy.

 Although Moala can comfortably move about his home on his crutches, the great distances that most villagers walk are too difficult for him to manage.
 But, with Nene’s help, Moala can earn a steady income delivering fresh drinking water and firewood to villages across the region.
 The money he makes goes to fund his two children’s education; Nene pulls them to and from school every day.
 Moala hopes that their education will provide them with a bright future and more opportunities than he had.
-Central to all of his family’s hopes, dreams and aspirations is Nene, who dutifully serves as the economic backbone of his family.
+Central to all of his family’s hopes, dreams and aspirations is Nene, who dutifully serves as the economic backbone of her family.

 One day, while Nene was pulling water barrels back to the village, he stumbled and cried out in pain.
-Moala jumped off the cart to examine him but didn’t see any obvious injuries and the pair continued home.
+Moala jumped off the cart to examine her but didn’t see any obvious injuries and the pair continued home.
 However, the next day Moala came out to Nene’s shelter to find the donkey hobbling and favouring his right back leg.

 Moala rested Nene for two days during which time he was unable to continue his water delivery work or bring his children to school.
 Villagers who rely exclusively on this daily water supply were worried – how would they get clean drinking water for their families and livestock without Nene’s work?
 Moala was equally concerned about his children’s education and knew that every day Nene was lame was another day that his children missed critically important lessons.